Skip to main content

 ?
 Save this as a preset for future projects?
 No

-If you open the source code for the project you'll notice that there's no service worker file, although there is a registerServiceWorker.js file present which does register a service worker based on the following condition:
+Open the project source and you’ll notice there’s no service worker file, though there is a registerServiceWorker.js file that registers a service worker based on this condition:

 if (process.env.NODE_ENV === 'production') {